 Trade receivables are shown net of impairments.
-Impairment losses were recognised on trade receivables in the current year amounting to \$1.044 million (2021: \$0.030 million) and relate to a high probability of not collecting debts from a number of customers (refer Note 10).
+Impairment reversal were recognised on trade receivables in the current year amounting to \$0.604 million (2022: \$1.044 million impairment loss) (refer Note 10).

 The Company's exposure to credit risk for financial assets is disclosed in Note 20.